ja-valdivia/hello-wordl/README_WIM_MEFPRESTO.md

                 # NOTE: Validate the entry below
                 vnfd-connection-point-ref: barna-cp0
 ```
-You can see in the filed "vim-network-name" the value "external", this will important in nexts steps.
+You can see in the filed "vim-network-name" the value "external", this will be important in nexts steps.

 Pack the new NS descriptor into "mefpresto_vlan_nsd.tar.gz" using the following file.